 A third example- Shoeburger Company has a distribution supply chain for moving their delicious burgers throughout the country.
 As a new manager on the team you are responsible for loading the trucks that go out to the restaurants.
 As time goes on you recognize that a few of the trucks will often go out half empty (or half full... it's all a matter of perspective, right?).
 The truck shipment is going to cost the same whether there is 1 burger on there or 1,000 because the cost is fixed based on miles traveled.
 You speak with the logistics planner and mention that it doesn't seem very efficient and you'd like to help improve efficiency.
 You two sit down and evaluate the daily routes and determine there are two trucks that could actually be consolidated due to proximity and load ratio's.
 This consolidation improves the number of units on the truck, reduces the number of trucks required, and the cost/benefit shows that there will be a savings in mileage cost.
 This change, this improvement, helped the business realize greater efficiency... the increased volume by improving truck capacity loads decreased the cost per unit rate.
 This is an example of realized economies of scale in a real-world scenario.

-As you can see, economies of scale can be applied to numerous business situations and what it comes down to is improving volume to realize a per unit cost reduction.
+As you can see, this concept can be applied to numerous business situations and what it comes down to is improving volume to realize a per unit cost reduction.
 Understanding this concept and being able to not only apply it, but recognize an opportunity when it presents itself, will help you grow in any role you fill in an organization.